View products that support dmairfield.org

 Early D-M Airfield

-The location of the Davis-Monthan Airfield that is the subject of this website is currently in the northwest corner of the present Davis-Monthan Air Force Base (refer to the series of images below).
 At right is an early image of the airfield in its present location, probably before 1932, facing southwest.
 The present Davis-Monthan Air Force Base is toward the upper left and off the photo (image from DMAFB Office of Natural/Cultural Resources).
-Additional images of the early Airfield are available on this site at the Cosgrove Photograph and Document Collection.

 Below, left, is an image of the airfield in 1936, just before the register record ends.
 North is toward the top of the image (both images courtesy of DMAFB Office of Natural/Cultural Resources).
 I added the property lines and dates.

 At right is an identical image from 1954.
 Notice the changed geometries of runways and taxiways, some extending and following the same path as the old runway.
 Look closely and you'll see changes were also made to some of the buildings on the southwest border of the airfield.
+The Air Force Base property clearly extends south and east of the old airfield property boundary.

 Airfield, 1954